BPForEveryone/BloodPressureForEveryone/README.md

 - Swift 4.0 or later

 ### Dependencies
-The following are required to edit the graph views in their current state:
+The following are required to render the graph views in the app:
 - [CocoaPods Dependency Manager](https://cocoapods.org/)
 - [Core Plot 2D Plotting Framework for iOS](https://github.com/core-plot/core-plot)